cezbloch/pytorchures/README.md

     json.dump(profiling_data, f, indent=4)
 ```

-In the code above the model and all it's sublayers are recursively wrapped with ```TimedLayer``` class which measures execution times when a layers are called and stores them for every time the model is called.
+In the code above the model and all it's sublayers are recursively wrapped with ```TimedModule``` class which measures execution times when a layers are called and stores them for every time the model is called.
 Execution times of every wrapped layer are retrieved as hierarchical dictionary using ```model.get_timings()```.
 This dictionary can be saved to json file.